 What is Huntington’s Disease?

-Huntington’s disease (HD) is a genetic neurological condition that affects the brain and nervous system.
+Huntington’s disease (HD) is a genetic neurodegenerative condition that affects the brain and nervous system.
 It can cause three types of symptoms including:

 - Involuntary movements, which can lead to problems with balance, walking and functioning;